Doris Goes to West Point (and meets Gordon)

-This tale concerns Elwin Bixby, once successful producer/choreographer on Broadway, now washed up and working at a rundown New York club called Nick's Bohemian Gardens, and playing the horses to keep food on the table.
-His fiancée, Eve Dillon (Mayo) is at the end of her rope, trying to convince "Bix" to do something about his situation before it's too late.
-Bix refuses an offer by rival producer, Harry Eberhart (Roland Winters), to go to West Point and stage a show which was written by his nephew, talented cadet, Tom Fletcher (Gordon MacRae), Eberhart, assured that the show will be a hit, wants Bix to convince Tom to leave West Point and embark on a career on the stage.
-Fletcher is dedicated to the Army and has resisted all efforts his uncle has taken to lure him away from the Academy.
+The tale concerns Elwin ‘Bix’ Bixby (Cagney), once a successful choreographer and producer on Broadway, now washed up and working in a rundown New York club and playing the horses.
+His fiancée, Eve Dillon (Mayo) is desperately trying to get him to do something about his situation before it’s too late.
+Bix has an offer from rival producer Harry Eberhart (Roland Winters) to go to West Point and stage a show which was written by Harry’s nephew, a talented cadet named Tom Fletcher (Gordon MacRae).
+Assured that the show will be a hit, Eberhart wants Bix to convince Tom to leave West Point and pursue a career on the stage.
+Tom is dedicated to the Army and has resisted all of his uncle’s efforts to lure him away from the Academy

 “Doris Day and Gordon MacRae make a fine pair of lovebirds.
 Dancing cadet Gene Nelson taps out some neat numbers.
 Put ‘em all together and you have a bright, brisk show.” – Motion Picture Magazine

 “The tunes are top notch, catchy, and plentiful, with Doris Day and Gordon MacRae cooing the lyrics exceptionally well.
 The story is overlong and dated with corny situations that make the running time seem twice as long.
 Doris Day and Gordon MacRae register well as a singing team and help put a spark into the music.” – Film Bulletin